 With the prevalence of social media interactions, videoconferencing, and the decline in face to face meetings, many people (including senior executives) are looking for opportunities to gather with peers in the real world.
 We’re seeing the resurgence of small group events to get senior executives out of the office to share ideas without the distractions of the work environment.
 It’s an opportunity to reflect on big picture trends and challenges they might be seeing.

 The ‘lunch and learn’ and ‘peer roundtable’ concept is nothing new.
-Here are the ingredients of prospecting for such an event:
+Here are the ingredients of generating leads through hosting such an event:

 - Pick a desirable location that is central to your prospective buyers